 5. Shutting Down

 This is when one person expresses a thought, someone disagrees, and the first person shuts down discussion by saying ‘well, I know better, so we’re doing it my way.’
-Gaslighting is a particularly pernicious version of that in which the first person shuts down the conversation by telling the second person that they’re crazy/imagining things.
+Gaslighting is a particularly pernicious version in which the first person shuts down the conversation by telling the second person that they’re crazy/imagining things.
 If that sounds absurd to you, I regret to impart that, like doubling down, gaslighting is also unbelievably common in tech.
 One time I couldn’t get a code template working on my boss’s IDE that he ‘just downloaded, brand new version,’ and he suggested that maybe I had hallucinated the existence of the code template.
 In the end, when I checked his IDE version despite his numerous protests, we discovered that he had not, in fact, downloaded the latest version of the IDE.
 Had I not been ‘abrasive’ enough to check that version in spite of his protests, I would have left feeling defeated and incapable and he wouldn’t have learned anything.

 Shutting someone down is another instance of “I do not respect you and what you have to say does not matter to me.”
 I’ll repeat what I said above: if this is how you feel about your coworkers, you shouldn’t be working with them, and they’d really appreciate it if you’d stop working with them, too.

 People get angry, frustrated, and sad.
 When we ban those emotions from the workplace, we do ourselves a disservice.
 Those emotions send valuable messages that we already know how to interpret, and we can use them in the workplace to help us make better decisions about how to do our jobs and how to be with each other.
 You can help your coworkers feel safe expressing emotion, and you can improve at it over time.